Migorithm/migo_fastapi/Car_Information_Viewer/README.md

 How can you update stuff?<br>
 First thing you need to do is actually adjust your "Car" model to make everything optional.<br>
 Why? because when we are getting the data from update operation,<br>
-we want to make it so that the use can input only specific parts of the Car.<br><br>
+we want to make it so that the user can input only specific parts of the Car.<br><br>
 ```python
 from fastapi import FastAPI, HTTPException,status
 from pydantic import BaseModel, Field